 Dr. Tator has spent a lifetime revolutionizing and innovating treatment and prevention of complex injuries, and concussions are the next frontier.
 Both he and the Headsup team hope that the next generation of young individuals will follow in his footsteps.

+This article was written for HEADSUP, a social purpose brand raising awareness of concussions across Canada.
 To learn more about Headsup, visit their site at https://www.headsupcan.ca/.
 To keep up with the organization, follow Headsup on social media, on Facebook (HeadsupCan), on Instagram and Twitter (@headsupcan), and on Youtube (Headsupcan.tv).

 - Dr. Tator desk image from The Globe and Mail